Work at Home in Captioning

 Real-time captioning is transcribing live events, audio or video.
 It is the most lucrative and the most demanding of all transcription jobs.
 Most often real-time transcriptionists work as court reporters, which is not a job that can be telecommuted.
 However, there are some opportunities for court reporters to put those skills to use as real-time captioners.
 This can be done remotely from home or as a home business in which the captioner travels to various locations.

-One opportunity that involves travel is communication access real-time translation (CART) captioner, which is a real-time transcription of live events for the deaf.
-Closed captioning, which is done for the hearing impaired so it includes some descriptions of sounds such as laughter, can also be done for live video.
+One opportunity that involves travel is communication access real-time translation (CART) captioning—real-time transcription of live events for the deaf.
+Closed captioning, which is done for the hearing impaired and includes some descriptions of sounds such as laughter, can also be done for live video.

-Subtitling, a form of offline captioning, is a translation meant for audiences that speak another language, as opposed to closed captioning which is done for the hearing impaired.
+Subtitling, a form of offline captioning, is a translation meant for audiences that speak another language.
 Bilingual skills are needed for this type of captioning.

 Click on the link above to learn more about these jobs similar to captioning.